stoplightio/elements/docs/introduction.md

   </tbody>
 </table>

-To learn how to work with Elements, head over to [Getting Started](getting-started/getting-started.md), or you can [learn more about Elements Dev Portal](getting-started/dev-portal/introduction.md).
+To learn how to work with Elements, go to the [Web Component Documentation](getting-started/usage/web-component.md) or [Command Line Interface Documentation](getting-started/usage/cli.md).

+If you want to learn more about Elements Dev Portal, we have written [an introduction](getting-started/dev-portal/introduction.md).

 ## Free Hosted Docs